eclipse-mylyn/.github/profile/README.md

   - Mylyn Tasks Connector (Bugzilla)
   - Mylyn Versions Connector (Git, Subclipse)

-If you face an issue and know which particular GitHub repository is most related, you can open your issue against that repository.
-If unsure, [you can open an issue here](https://github.com/eclipse-mylyn/org.eclipse.mylyn/issues).
+If you face an issue [you can open an issue here](https://github.com/eclipse-mylyn/org.eclipse.mylyn/issues).

 ## Developing and Contributing
 Contributions are always welcome!